Gibson Group: Nina Kinney

 Following her graduation, Nina returned to Glasgow to complete an MSc by Research in Chemistry, under the supervision of Prof Klaas Wynne in the Chemical Photonics section.
 During her time at the University of Glasgow, she studied non-photochemical laser-induced nucleation (NPLIN); primarily investigating the crystallisation of potassium chloride solutions by femtosecond laser irradiation.
 Her MSc thesis was titled: 'Investigating Laser Control over Crystal Nucleation'.

-In October 2020, she began her PhD to study the heterogeneous nucleation of ice by molecules released from plant pollen and spores.
+In October 2020, Nina began her PhD studying the heterogeneous nucleation of ice by molecules released from plant pollen and spores.
+She is investigating differences in the ice nucleation activity of pollen from various plant species and working towards better identification of the molecules responsible for this activity.
 Nina's project is jointly based between the University of Warwick and the Royal Botanic Gardens, Kew.
-She is currently investigating differences in ice-nucleating activity of pollen from various plant species and working towards better identification of the molecules responsible for this activity.
-Nina’s PhD is supervised by Dr Tom Whale and Prof Matthew Gibson at the University of Warwick, and Dr Daniel Ballesteros at the University of Valencia.
-She also works with RGB Kew's Seed and Stress Biology group.
+She is visiting at the Institute for Climate and Atmospheric Science (ICAS), University of Leeds 2023-2024.
+Nina’s PhD is supervised by Dr Thomas Whale at the University of Leeds (previously University of Warwick), Prof Matthew Gibson at the University of Manchester (previously University of Warwick), and Dr Daniel Ballesteros at the University of Valencia and RGB Kew.
 Her PhD research is funded by the Natural Environment Research Council (NERC) as part of the CENTA doctoral training partnership.Link opens in a new window

 Research Interests